Chart Color Schemes

 Bendigo is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Bendigo, as per the latest Census evaluation, 86.5% of dwellings were houses, with the remaining 13.4% being semi-detached, apartments, or other types.
-This differs slightly from Non-Metro Vic., which had 90.6% houses and 9.4% other dwellings.
-Home ownership in Bendigo stood at 29.5%, lower than Non-Metro Vic.'s level.
-The majority of dwellings were either mortgaged (25.6%) or rented (44.9%).
-The median monthly mortgage repayment was $1,300, below the Non-Metro Vic. average of $1,408 and significantly lower than the national average of $1,863.
-The median weekly rent in Bendigo was $280, compared to Non-Metro Vic.'s $295 and the national figure of $375.
+In Bendigo, as per the latest Census evaluation, 86.5% of dwellings were houses, with the remaining 13.4% comprising semi-detached homes, apartments, and other types.
+This compares to Non-Metro Vic.'s 90.6% houses and 9.4% other dwellings.
+Home ownership in Bendigo stood at 29.5%, with mortgaged properties at 25.6% and rented dwellings at 44.9%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,408.
+Weekly rent in Bendigo was recorded at $280, compared to Non-Metro Vic.'s $295.
+Nationally, Bendigo's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing